Question: Does ONCA notarize documents?

 Question: What if I am commissioned through my company and change employment?

 Answer: If you have a business commission and leave your employment, it is up to you and your employer if you may take your commission with you.
 If you may, then you must get a new letter of request from your new employer.
-The letter must be on letterhead with a DC address and phone number, must include your name as it appears on your commission, the expiration date of your commission and a brief statement as to why the new company needs you to be a notary.
+The letter must be on letterhead with a DC address and phone number must include your name as it appears on your commission, the expiration date of your commission, and a brief statement a to why the new company needs you to be a notary.
 If you are transferring from business to residential, you must write your own letter with the same information.
 You must also notify your surety bond company.
-If your company will not allow you to keep your commission, you must resign, send us your logbook and sealer and then re-apply.
+If your company will not allow you to keep your commission, you must resign, send us your logbook and sealer, and then re-apply.
 Please see the link on our website to the form you use to request the change and to upload the letter of request and proof you have notified your surety bond company of the change.

 Please see the link on our website for change of employment; or